 How long are the Auschwitz tours from Krakow?

-If you choose to join one of the all-inclusive day trips to Auschwitz from Krakow, estimate the total duration (including transfers and guided tour) to be about 7 hours, so you will have spent more than half a day on this tour.
+If you choose to book an all-inclusive tour to Auschwitz from Krakow, calculate that the total duration (including transfers and guided tour) will be about 7 hours, so you will have spent more than half a day on this tour.

-The first excursion departs from Krakow at 6:30 in the morning, to be in Auschwitz during the opening of the camp (this option is of course only suitable for the most impatient or early risers).
-From this time, you will have departures available every 30 minutes, with the last departure at noon.
-Calculate that seven hours after departure you will be back in Krakow.
+The duration of the trip is just over an hour and the guided tour lasts about three hours, so we have a day of about 7 hours ahead of us.
+The first excursion departs from Krakow at 6:30 in the morning, to be in Auschwitz during the opening of the camp (this option is only suitable for the most impatient or early risers).
+From this time, departures are available every 30 minutes, with the last departure at noon.
+You can expect to be back in Krakow seven hours after departure.

-How long is the tour to Auschwitz concentration camp on your own?
+How long does the tour to Auschwitz concentration camp on your own take?

 There is no time limit to stay inside the camp.
-When you purchase the entries to Auschwitz you will have to choose a date and time slot when you want to enter the camp, as all accesses are registered.
+When you buy the tickets for the Auschwitz tour you will have to choose the date and time slot when you want to enter the camp, as all entrances are registered.

 Once inside, you can expect to spend about three hours visiting the two Auschwitz-Birkenau camps.
 The idea is that you watch the initial documentary of the visitor's center (15 minutes) and from there you will discover the first camp with the exhibition rooms of objects and belongings of the victims and you can stop to appreciate the details.